 - Vinegar (and foods that contain vinegar like olives, mayonnaise, and pickles)

-- Anything cured
+- Anything cured or fermented

 - Dried fruit